Development of Minecraft: Java Edition: Classic

 Following Minecrafts release on TIGSource, Persson began updating the game based on the response from the forum users, with the subsequent builds later referred to as Minecraft Classic.
 Various branches of Classic have been released, such as Multiplayer Test and Survival Test, with the former implementing multiplayer capabilities into the game and the latter giving the player a health bar and adding hostile monsters, including zombies, skeletons and creepers.

 Ambient music tracks that play sparsely during the gameplay were added during Classic, composed by German musician Daniel Rosenfeld, known professionally as C418, who became active on TIGSource in 2007 where he met Persson.
 Rosenfeld wanted to "make something organic and partly electronic, partly acoustic" for the music of Minecraft.
 The soundtrack's minimalistic style was also due to technical constraints, as he admitted the game "has a terrible sound engine."
-The game's soundtrack, Minecraft – Volume Alpha, would later be released on March 2011.
+The game's soundtrack, Minecraft – Volume Alpha, would later be released in March 2011.

 On 7 May 2019, coinciding with Minecraft's 10th anniversary, a JavaScript recreation of Classic was made available to play online for free.